ahmadnwira/JavaScript30/startupsim/READMED.md

 to build `npm run build`

-*you will need yo use localserver with chrome*
+*you will need to use a local server with chrome*